basecamp/policies/abuse/how-we-handle/index.md

 If we terminate an account without notice, the decision is final.

-For other cases, we will consider good faith appeals sent to [appeals@basecamp.com](mailto:appeals@basecamp.com) by the account owner within 14 calendar days.
+For other cases, we will consider good faith appeals sent to [amaury@reacher.email](mailto:amaury@reacher.email) by the account owner within 14 calendar days.

 \*_This process applies to any product created and owned by PROXIMA B SASU.
 That includes Basecamp (any version), HEY, Highrise, Campfire, Backpack, Writeboard, and Ta-da List._